 Saturday Morning: Downtown Indianapolis Attractions Walking Tour

-Saturday Afternoon Activities: District Discovery
+Saturday Afternoon: District Discovery

 Stroll through Lockerbie to see the historic homes, then catch an Uber ride or rent a bike and pedal to Broad Ripple for vintage shopping.
 Consider staying for a beer at one of the village’s craft breweries, but then head back to the city for dinner.